What Is Ad Monetization?

 Video games have changed the world as we know it.

 It is a bold statement but consider it for a second.
 The gaming industry has already surpassed Hollywood, with the television industry being its only rival for the top spot.
-In just 14 years, the gaming industry has grown from $8 billion to a staggering $160 billion.
+The global mobile games market is on track to generate an impressive $98.74 billion in revenue by 2024.
+With a projected annual growth rate of 5.98% from 2024 to 2029, the market is set to soar to a staggering $132 billion by 2029.

 But that’s not the only way video games have influenced change.
 A study published in 2016 has found a direct correlation between playing video games and the rising interest in computer science.
 Playing video games helped children become more familiar with computer technology.
 As a result, many of them were inspired to pursue a career in the IT field.
 A field we now know is shaping a new world.